 We are a Bible believing, Christ centered, evangelical church located in Hagerstown, MD and serving the tri-state area.
 We love Jesus and seek to honor Him in everything we do.
 You can learn more about us in our FAQ section below, or give us a call.
 Or come visit – we would love to meet you!

-Sunday service begins at 10:45AM and concludes around noon.
-Sunday school classes for adults and children start at 9:30AM.
-Sunday evening classes for adults and children begin at 6PM and conclude at 7PM.
+Sunday service begins at 11AM and concludes around noon.
+Sunday school classes for adults and children of all ages begin at 9:30AM.

 Hagerstown, MD 21740